TerryV8/click-count/README.md

 - #### [Multi-Master Redis Cluster](docs/kubernetes_multi_master_nodes_setup.md) (Alternative to consider for later)
 - #### [Automated Kubernetes Deployment with EKS / ECS provided by AWS](docs/eks_setup.md) (Alternative to consider for later)

-# 5. Some personal notes with is outside the project
+# 5. Some personal notes which are outside the project
 - #### [Read more](docs/outside_project.md)